Home > Recipes > American > Homemade Canned Dill Pickles

 • Tighten lids on jars.

-• Place jars into a big pot (with a wire rack).
+• Place jars into a large pot (with a wire rack).
 Add boiling hot water to cover jars.
 Boil for 15 minutes.

 • Take the jars out of water.
 Leave for 24 hours at room temperature.